Fine Art Printing vs Online Posterjack/CanvasPop/...

 When it comes to printing, whether it's an image from this site or others, you have options.

-For this site, the goal is to present images from around this region, allowing people to get local art prints or downloads.
-Images of various types, whether it's a place, a theme, a colour or other -- it's taken by a local photographer.
+For this site, the goal over time is to present images from around this region, allowing people to get local art prints or downloads.
+Images of various types, whether it's a place, a theme, a colour or other -- it's taken locally by a local photographer.

-The issue with online shops like CanvasPop, is that despite being easy to use, is that in particular for CanvasPop they only print at 150 DPI.
+The issue with online shops like CanvasPop, despite being easy to upload and use, is that in particular for CanvasPop they only print at 150 DPI.
 Fine at 5 or 6 feet away if it's canvas, but by no means fine art or preservation level quality.
 I've had decent results from Posterjack which does print at 300 DPI with Adobe RGB colour space, and, they have specials regularly if you are a subscriber.
-But you are still sending JPG, which can lose some detail if not careful.
+But you are still sending JPEG, which may not have all the detail that other formats like TIFF have.

-But, we also want to support the higher-end fine art print, where, for example, we are able to work with the original photographer (that posted a JPEG here) to source their TIFF, RAW, PSD file (ideally TIFF Adobe RGB format ready to go) and then we in turn will work with a selection of Ottawa's fine art printers.
-So for example, we can get a print you see here printed quite large (as long as the digital file is large enough) on GicleƩ paper at museum quality.
+We also want to support the higher-quality fine art print, where, for example, we are able to work with the original photograph as a TIFF, RAW, PSD file (ideally TIFF Adobe RGB format ready to go) and then we in turn will work with a selection of Ottawa's fine art printers.
+So for example, we can get a print you see here printed quite large on GicleƩ paper at museum quality.
 We also ensure your print is adjusted as needed for the fine art print you will be showing off.

-The lo-res images you see online (including here) and most digital devices are in the sRGB colour space.
+The lo-res images you see online (we store the hi-res but only show lo-res) and most digital devices are in the sRGB colour space.
 That's OK, but not nearly the colour gamut of Adobe RGB or ProPhoto, and then there's the CMYK choice for those who wish that more subdued look in the print.
 What's our position on that?

 Local Services